 - Be conscious that triggers for eczema or dermatitis can be external – such as washing detergents, chemicals on new clothes etc. For example one of my daughters reacted to Fairy Non-Bio detergent whilst the other one was fine with that but reacted to Persil Non-Bio – as you can imagine laundry became a fun filled challenge in our house for a year or so!
 Luckily they have both grown out of this particular sensitivity but the point I’m making is that there is no one ‘good’ detergent – everything has the potential to cause a reaction in your child, it’s about being aware and identifying their unique triggers and avoiding them.
 I would however recommend using the non-biological versions of the various products rather than the biological one which are known to cause irritation of sensitive skin.

-- It’s also worth knowing that when you buy new clothes or receive gifts of them they have been treated in the factories by certain chemicals which can cause irritation and so I recommend always washing new clothes for young babies before using them – it’s a pain but could save your little one a lot of discomfort.
+- It’s also worth knowing that when you buy new clothes for your child or receive gifts of them (whoop!) they have been treated in the factories by certain chemicals which can cause irritation and so I recommend always washing new clothes for young babies before using them – it’s a pain but could save your little one a lot of discomfort.
 I’d also avoid fabric conditioner.

 - Watch out for common triggers such as wool, fragrances and astringents.